In order to stand out in a sea of video content, you need to invest plenty of time and energy!

 Another way you can use keywords is in your tags.
 Tags help explain what your content is all about, and help your content get discovered.

 Are you ready to start using video to propel your brand’s reputation and increase your video views?
-Why not start with a 14-day free trial from Covideo?
+Why not start with a Start a free trial?
 Sign up today risk-free.